Surgical Procedures: Surgery and Staging for Liver Cancer

 - Weak bones and kidneys.

-- Metastatic liver cancer (liver cancer that has spread somewhere else in the body) and/or the development of a secondary (new) cancer.
+- Metastatic liver cancer (liver cancer that has spread somewhere else in the body) and/or a secondary (new) cancer.

 What is recovery like?

-Recovery from liver cancer surgery will depend on the type of procedure you have had.
+Recovery from liver cancer surgery depends on the type of procedure you have had.
 For those who have had a partial hepatectomy, a hospital stay is often needed.
 Transplant recipients should ask their providers how long they will need to be in the hospital.

 You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention, organ anti-rejection and/or other conditions.
+Your medical team will talk with you about the medications you will be taking, such as those for pain, blood clot, infection, and constipation prevention, organ anti-rejection and/or other conditions.

-Common activity restrictions and postoperative instructions for a liver resection include:
+Common changes to activity level and postoperative instructions for a liver resection are to:

 - Take medications as prescribed.